-Having introduced the full mathematical description of the rule proposed, several issues concerning the rule's parameters are raised: (1) Is the linear form (4) of the rule adequate, or do we need a more complicated nonlinear form?
-(2) Is the number of parameters in the rule (two parameters per reservoir) adequate, or do we need more or fewer parameters?
-(3) Do we need to introduce a seasonal variation of the parameters?
+Having introduced the full mathematical description of the rule proposed, several issues concerning the rule's parameters are raised: (a) Is the linear form (4) of the rule adequate or we need a more complicated nonlinear form? (b) Is the number of parameters in the rule (two parameters per reservoir) adequate or we need more or fewer parameters? (c) Do we need to introduce a seasonal variation of the parameters?

-It is difficult to answer these questions in a strict mathematical sense.
+It is difficult to answer to these questions in a strict mathematical sense.
 However, we will attempt to give some detailed but rather intuitive answers.
-The answer to question 1 is threefold.
-First, as we have shown in section 2.2, the linear form is justified for several simple cases.
+The answer to the question (a) is threefold.
+First, as we have shown in subsection 2.2, the linear form is justified for several simple cases.
 Second, the operational form of the rule is not strictly linear since the corrections (12) and (13) introduce strong nonlinearity as demonstrated in the example of Figure 6, where the final target storages and their initial values are compared.
-The initial linear form is, in fact, used as an efficient way to parameterize the problem using two parameters for each reservoir.
-Third, the physical constraints of a reservoir system strongly modify the form of any initial rule no matter which this specific form is.
+The initial linear form is in fact used as an efficient way to parameterize the problem using two parameters for each reservoir.
+Third, the physical constraints of a reservoir system strongly modify the form of any initial rule, no matter which this specific form is.
 Different initial rules thus have very similar final operational forms.
-To demonstrate that numerically, we can experiment using a quadratic rule instead of the linear, i.e., where a'i , b'i , and c'i are parameters for each reservoir i.
-Experimenting with different sets of parameters a_i and b_i of (4), we can find a parameter set of this linear rule such that the final rules (after introducing corrections for constraints) of both the linear and quadratic form are very close to each other.
-A comparison of the two rules (linear and quadratic) is illustrated in Appendix A3 for the quadratic rule with the highest possible curvature, where the final forms are almost indistinguishable (the overall root-mean-square error, normalized by the respective reservoir capacity, is less than 0.1%).
+To demonstrate that numerically, we can experiment using a quadratic rule, instead of the linear, i.e., where a_i' , b_i' , c_i' are parameters for each reservoir i.
+Experimenting with different sets of parameters a_i and b_i of equation (4) we can find a parameter set of this linear rule such that the final rules (after introducing corrections for constraints) of both the linear and quadratic form are very close to each other.
+A comparison of the two rules (linear and quadratic) is illustrated in Appendix A3 (microform supplement) for the quadratic rule with the highest possible curvature, where the final forms are almost indistinguishable (the overall root mean square error, normalized by the respective reservoir capacity, is less than 0.1%).

-$$S{i}^{} = a{i}' + b{i}'V + c{i}'V^{2}$$ (15)
+$$S_i^ = a_i' + b_i' V + c_i' V^2$$ (15)

-The above discussion already gives some indication of the adequacy of the number of parameters (question 2): the use of three parameters per reservoir instead of two essentially makes no difference.
-We could also consider reducing the number of parameters to one parameter per reservoir, thus formulating the rule as a homogeneous line of the form $S_i^ = b_i V$.
-To test this, we approximated a quadratic and a linear nonhomogeneous rule with a linear homogeneous rule (see Appendix A3).
-In both cases we obtained approximations of the final operational rules with overall root-mean-square error less than 10%, although the initial rules differed by as much as 100%.
+The above discussion already gives some indication of the adequacy of the number of parameters (question (b)): the use of three parameters per reservoir instead of two essentially makes no difference.
+We could also consider reducing the number of parameters to one parameter per reservoir, thus formulating the rule as a homogeneous line of the form $S_i = b_i V$.
+To test this, we approximated a quadratic and a linear nonhomogeneous rule with a linear homogeneous rule (see Appendix A3 in microform supplement).
+In both cases we obtained approximations of the final operational rules with overall root mean square error less than 10%, although the initial rules differed by as much as 100%.
 This suggests that the rule may be satisfactory for practical applications even in its reduced homogeneous form.
 However, to develop a clearer idea of the adequacy of the number of parameters, we must assess the sensitivity of the objective function to some parameters.
-As it will be shown in the section 3, in our test case we started by using two parameters per reservoir $(a_i \text{ and } b_i)$ and found that the optimum of the objective function was practically insensitive to a_i , which indicates that one parameter per reservoir suffices.
+As it will be shown in the section 3, in our test case we started by using two parameters per reservoir (a_i and b_i) and found that the optimum of the objective function was practically insensitive to a_i , which indicates that one parameter per reservoir suffices.
 This, however, cannot be transferred to any reservoir system without prior investigation.